cwg999/AS400PasswordChanger/README.md

 ﻿# AS400Password Changer

-This project allows you to compile a CLI runnable JAR that can change your password on an IBM system.
+This project allows you to compile a CLI runnable JAR that can change your password on an IBM i system.
 (AS400/DB2) Additionally this project can serve as a template to create a more complicated program for IBM Java Toolkit begginners.

 ## Installation